tylerrleee/MonteCarloMarkovChain/README.md

-# Monte Carlo Markov Chain (MCMC) Geostatistical Inversion
+# Monte Carlo Markov Chain Geostatistical Inversion on ***BindShadler & MacAyeal Ice Streams***

-This repository contains an implementation of the **Geostatistical Monte Carlo Markov Chain (MCMC)** method for **inversion and spatial simulation**.
+This repository contains an implementation of the **MCMC** method for **inversion and spatial simulation** on BindShadler & MacAyeal Ice Streams *(its coordinates can be found in config.py)*.

 The project provides a Python-based framework designed to reproduce and extend the methodology described in the publication:

  **Reference:** [Geostatistical Monte Carlo Markov Chain for Subglacial Topography Inversion](https://doi.org/10.31223/X5SB2R)